 Months in the Cree language are a recurring topic of conversation in our communities as these have mostly been supplanted by English or French names.
 It is quite natural, in fact, to hear elderly monolingual speakers make use of the English or French names, often followed by the Cree ᐲᓯᒽ, meaning ‘month.’
 There are a number of reasons for this, one of which is the variability from one community to another that complicates communication when the calendar is involved.
 This is largely because months are often named after seasonal phenomena that naturally vary from region to region.
 As a result, certain names that are common to multiple dialects may not always refer to the same month.

 Below, you will find a comparison of the names of the months in six Cree dialects, those spoken at Attawapiskat (eastern Swampy Cree, an N-dialect), Moose Factory (Moose Cree, an L-dialect), Waskaganish (southern coastal East Cree, a Y-dialect), Waswanipi (southern inland East Cree, a Y-dialect), Opitciwan (Atikamekw, an R-dialect), and Pessamit (southern Innu-aimun, an L-dialect).
 The names will be spelled phonologically using syllabics to facilitate the comparison.
-It is important to note that only the first four dialects are officially written using syllabics.
+It is important to recognize that only the first four dialects are officially written using syllabics.
 The others have adopted Latin script orthographies.
+Note that month names in Opitciwan are Cree adaptations of Anishinabe month names from the dialect spoken at Lac Simon.

 |Moose Factory||ᑭᔐ ᐹᐦᐲᐙᐦᑕᑭᓇᒽ|